devkodama/PACS-Assistant/README.md

 ### Microphone auto on/off ###

 PACS Assistant can automatically turn on the microphone when you open a report for dictation, and turn it off when you close it.
-It can also automatically turn off the microphone after a period of inactivity (*e.g.* if you leave your workstation).
+It can also automatically turn off the microphone after a period of inactivity (*e.g.* when you leave your workstation).

 ### Mouse jiggler